songlarknet/lark/doc/talks/synchron2022.md

          delta_main, delta_signal)
 ```

-Although our Lustre program is deterministic and pure the init predicate is non-deterministic: it identifies a set of states instead of a single state.
+Although our Lustre program is deterministic and pure, the init predicate is non-deterministic: it identifies a set of states instead of a single state.

 The real transition system that Kind2 uses would have a relation for `step` rather than a function, because it can be non-deterministic too, but for this example it's a bit cleaner to only look at deterministic step functions.